Program Overview

 Understanding Program Costs

-Cost of the program will vary, and all fees, charges and costs are subject to change without notice.
+The cost of the program will vary, and all fees, charges and costs are subject to change without notice.
 The total cost of attendance at UIW includes tuition and fees, books and supplies and housing and food for students who choose to live on campus.
-Textbooks are provided through UIW ACCESS, which is included as part of the University student fee.
-Students are also required to pay the ServSafe Manager Certification Exam fee.
+Textbooks are provided through UIW ACCESS, which is included in the University student fee.
+Students must pay the ServSafe Manager Certification Exam fee and purchase an eNCPT subscription.
+Students will be required to be a student member of the Academy of Nutrition and Dietetics.

 Tech Requirements for Program Success